Skip to content

 Part 4 — Exploration (remaining time)

-4.2 Make loadFromFile() robust: skip malformed lines (not exactly one comma) instead of crashing.
+4.2 Make loadFromFile() robust: skip malformed lines (fewer than three comma-separated fields) instead of crashing.

 4.3 Extend RPNCalculator to support % (modulo).